-The 8th of December in Bulgaria is a date that every student has written down in his agenda in big fat letters.
-And even marked the text, so he or she won’t forget.
+The 8th of December is a date that every student in or from Bulgaria has written in the agenda in big fat letters.
+And probably even marked the text, so he or she can’t forget.
 This day is the holiday of the students.
 And what started off as a day to celebrate knowledge and education, is nowadays ironically an opportunity to kill a lot of brain cells with alcohol.
 We simply love it.

 But the great thing about this day is that everybody considers this to be very normal.
 By the end of the night you’ll find the hospital full of brave fallen soldiers from the battlefield of alcohol.
 Some others welter in the streets or are being dragged home by their friends.
-He who picks up a clear injury like a black eye doesn’t need a lot of explaining the next day: it was the 8th of December.
+He who picks up a clear injury like a black eye doesn’t need to do a lot of explaining the next day.
+“What do you mean what happened?
+It was the 8th of December, duh!”

 Now we hope we didn’t frighten you with too many negative sides of a holiday like this.
 Of course losing brain cells and ending up in the hospital don’t sound like great fun.
 But with all the stress about papers and exams students sometimes deserve a break.
 Probably even need a break.
 This is why we feel that the Bulgarian initiative needs following all over the world.
 A day on which students from every country say: ,,Yes, I’m an intelligent person, but not today.”